hazthompson/splyt-test/README.md

 ## Usage

-### create .env file in the client folder with the following variables (see also example.env):
+### Create client/.env file in the client folder with the following variables (see also example.env):

 ```
 REACT_APP_BOOTSTRAPURLKEY=